 Third, sensitivity analysis can be used as an effective presentation tool to readily display the various damages calculations based on the specific values of the input variable that have been proposed.

-A sensitivity analysis can often be presented effectively in a table in the expert report with the options for the input variable set forth in the first column and the corresponding damages calculations set forth in the second column.
+A sensitivity analysis can often be presented effectively in a table in the expert report with the options for the input variable set out in the first column and the corresponding damages calculations set out in the second column.
 The results of a sensitivity analysis can also be presented in a chart depicting the line or curve representing the relationship between the input variable and the damages calculation, with the input variable depicted on the x-axis and the resulting damages figures displayed on the y-axis.
-The more sensitive damages are to the input variable, the steeper the line will be; conversely, a relatively flat slope indicates that the input variable has little to no effect on the damages calculation.
+The more sensitive the damages calculation is to the input variable, the steeper the line will be; conversely, a relatively flat slope indicates that the input variable has little to no effect on the damages calculation.

-One common use of sensitivity analysis is to show the extent to which a DCF analysis varies depending on the discount rate (i.e., the WACC used).
-An expert can use sensitivity analysis to demonstrate that increasing or decreasing the WACC can have a multimillion-dollar impact on the damages calculation.
+One common example in which sensitivity analysis is used is to show the extent to which a DCF analysis varies depending on the discount rate (i.e., the WACC used).
+An expert can use sensitivity analysis to demonstrate that increasing or decreasing the WACC can have a multimillion-dollar effect on the damages calculation.
 This is not necessarily a consequence of the specific DCF model used but may simply be a function of the effect of the time value of money inherent in the DCF methodology and emphasises the importance of using an appropriate discount rate in the model.

 Of course, like most techniques, sensitivity analysis is subject to limitations and can be misused or ineffectively deployed.
 The variations in the input variable must be reasonable for the outcome of the sensitivity analysis to have meaning.
 Experts often disagree about what constitutes a ‘reasonable’ variation of the particular input variable.
 In some cases, parties or experts will include a sensitivity analysis with extreme or unlikely examples meant to convey the impression that the model is more sensitive to variation in output than it really is when reasonable variations in the inputs are used.
-Or, conversely, parties or experts will present sensitivity analysis with unrealistically narrow variation in the input variable in an effort to convey the opposite impression.
+Conversely, parties or experts will present sensitivity analysis with unrealistically narrow variation in the input variable in an effort to convey the opposite impression.

-A potentially useful variation is scenario analysis in which scenarios that vary multiple input variables as a package are analysed and compared.
-For example, one type of scenario analysis would be to present the best case, worst case and most likely case.
-It is also possible to assign probabilities to each scenario and to weight the outcomes to present a weighted damages calculation based on all of the scenarios considered.
-Again, however, such analyses have limitations.
+A potentially useful variation is where different sets of circumstances with multiple input variables as a package are analysed and compared.
+For example, one type of analysis would be to present the best case, worst case and most likely case.
+It is also possible to assign probabilities to each set of circumstances and to weight the outcomes to present a weighted damages calculation based on all the situations considered.
+Again, however, these analyses have limitations.